Frequently Asked Questions

 What if my SAT scores are incorrectly reported?

-If there is a discrepancy with the SAT scores posted on your Test Reservation Form (gold sheet), please contact the Office of Admissions.
+If there is a discrepancy with the SAT scores posted on your Test Reservation Form (gold sheet you received in the mail), please contact the Office of Admissions.
 The information posted on the Test Reservation From comes directly from the Office of Admissions.
 Generally, a correct/updated SAT score report can be faxed or

 mailed to their office.